 As you can see, first I specify what to test against.
 In this case the 10MB.bin file.
 Which I put in $TestFile

-In the $TempFile I specify the path to the TEMP environment where I can download the test file to.
+I specify the path to the TEMP environment where I can download the test file to.$TimeTaken

 Since this is a function, after you loaded the code, you can call Measure-NetworkSpeed and get the result.
 I highly recommend trying to make your code as functions, as it's very convenient for reuse in other code.
 I don't always make functions either, as you'll soon see, but mostly I do.